 Quick Start Guide

-This guide will help you get started with Go-Lynx quickly.
-We have designed a CLI scaffolding tool for Go-Lynx to facilitate the rapid creation of a microservice project.
+This guide will help you get started with Lynx Framework v1.2.3 quickly - our first production-ready release!
+We have designed a powerful CLI scaffolding tool for Lynx to facilitate the rapid creation of enterprise-grade microservice projects.

 Installation